BMX Racer's Guide to Whisper Transcription

 pip install openai-whisper

-# For CUDA acceleration (NVIDIA GPU — recommended)
+# CUDA acceleration (NVIDIA GPU—recommended)

 pip install torch --index-url https://download.pytorch.org/whl/cu121